tomo666/gamedevlab/docs/gbs_resources/docs/fonts.md

 ## Installing the fonts

-If using GB Studio >= 4.2.0, you can install the following fonts via the Plugin Manager.
-To access this feature, please refer to the plugin [Installation](../../gbs_plugins/installation.md) page for more info.
-Otherwise, download the fonts directly via the download link below and copy the font files (.png and .json) to the `assets` &gt; `fonts` folder under your project.
+If using GB Studio >= 4.2.0, you will need to install using the Plugin Manager built in to GB Studio, since the downloadable fonts available below are only for prior versions (for 3.x to 4.1.3).
+To access the Plugin Manager feature, please refer to the plugin [Installation](../../gbs_plugins/installation.md) page for more info.
+For GB Studio version 4.1.3 and below, download the fonts directly via the download link below and copy the font files (.png and .json) to the `assets` &gt; `fonts` folder under your project.

 ### Dotton Font jaJP
 [Download](/gbs/fonts/Dotton_Font_jaJP.zip)